 According to the breed's history at the CFA website, Persian cats may have been traced back as far as 1684 B.C.
 These long-haired cats have even been spotted in hieroglyphics.
 Many believe they moved from their country of origin, Persia, through caravans that traveled to other parts of the world.

 Persian World states that although the history of where this cat originated may be sketchy, breeding programs for Persians began in Italy and France as far back as the 16th Century.
 The breeding program advanced further and the development of the Persian as we know it today began in Great Britain.
-According to The International Cat Association (TICA), Persians were entered in the first cat shows in Great Britain in the 1800s, and they were a popular pet at the time.
+Persians were entered in the first cat shows in Great Britain in the 1800s, and they were a popular pet at the time.
 By the early 1900s, Americans began to import Persians into the United States.

 Is a Persian Cat Right for You?

 Persian cats are easy to live with personality-wise, but they are definitely not a breed to buy without careful consideration.
 Unless you are prepared to become a part-time pet groomer or keep the coat clipped short, you may want to choose a less demanding breed such as a Burmese or Exotic.